Search results for

 Google’s Super Actua display thankfully isn’t just a marketing gimmick.
 The company has put in some effort to source cutting-edge panels from Samsung Display.
 Likewise, the presence of LTPO technology and top-end brightness figures make it a clear upgrade over prior generations and less expensive smartphones.

-Having said that, I don’t believe anyone should buy the Pixel 8 Pro over another flagship because of its Super Actua display alone.
+Having said that, I don’t believe anyone should buy the Pixel 9 Pro over another flagship because of its Super Actua display alone.
 As long as you’re shopping at the same price point, rival smartphone displays will also offer features like a Quad HD resolution and 120Hz refresh rates.
-Not to mention, 2024 smartphones have narrowed the brightness gap and even overtaken the Pixel 8 Pro.
+Now that smartphone hardware has matured, we will likely see manufacturers engage in a rather pointless brightness war.
+However, the real world difference will be marginal at best.

-One could argue that the Super Actua display’s energy efficiency cements it as a winner vs. the iPhone 15 Pro and last-gen Galaxy S23 Ultra.
-However, those savings are somewhat negated when you factor in the Pixel 8’s Tensor G3 chip, which can sip more power under load.
-As with most other specs then, we’ll have to wait and see if Google can one-up the competition again next year.
+One could argue that the Super Actua display’s energy efficiency cements it as a winner vs. other flagships.
+However, those savings are somewhat negated when you factor in the Pixel 9’s Tensor G4 chip, which can sip more power than the competition under load.
+As with most other specs then, we’ll have to wait and see if Google can one-up everyone else again next year.

 You might like